Jean Greenwell Library & Archives

 The Hawaiian Kingdom Property Tax Records for the years 1859, 1875, 1881, 1885, 1888, and 1890 have been entered into a research database at the Kona Historical Society archives.
 The tax records can be used to understand many aspects of Kona’s history: social issues, such as illness, death, and resident mobility into and out of Kona; ethnic land ownership and leasing; and the evolving ethnic participation in the various Kona industries—ranching, fishing, merchandising, and plantation development—during the critical period of 1850-1900.

-The archives are a reference library, as opposed to a lending library, and are available to the public by appointment only.
+The archives are a research library, as opposed to a lending library, and are available to the public by appointment only.
 We encourage those interested in general Hawaiian history to first contact the State Libraries for information.
 If you find you need more specific information than the State Libraries or internet sources can provide, you may make an appointment with the archives by calling 808-323-3222.

 Basic Research Fee Schedule